Scifiler-sys/Training_Code_.NET_Ext_AWS/3-OOP/Day-2/Activities/Readme.md

 8. Go to the UI project
 9. Add dependency injection on the C# file responsible for displaying the add customer UI
 10. Update the UI to now store the customer information to the database
+11. Run application and check JSON file if it successfully saved their information

 ### Things to consider
 * Data layer should be the only project that can exclusively manipulate our database